 Never mix ammonia and chlorine, but it will form dangerous gases.

-If the blood you are trying to clean is not yours, be careful as you may be at risk of infection from any disease transmitted through it such as HIV (the virus that causes AIDS), hepatitis B infections, hepatitis C, gonorrhea, syphilis, and chlamydia.
+If the blood you’re trying to clean is not yours, be careful as you may be at risk of infection from any disease transmitted through it such as HIV (the virus that causes AIDS), hepatitis B infections, hepatitis C, gonorrhea, syphilis, and chlamydia.

-Always remember and read the instructions when you are using this method of getting blood out of fabric.
-It is also a good idea to try the method of hidden tips before treating a large area.
-Do you have any question washing-related problem, we can help you.
+Always remember and read the instructions when you’re using this method of getting blood out of fabric.
+It’s also a good idea to try the method of hidden tips before treating a large area.

 Related Item To Read: How To Get Permanent Out Of Fabric